 After spending a bit of time talking to him, and watching his presentations, I then began to think of riding around the world myself.
 If a guy, who originally had a hole in his heart, could do it, then so could I.

 So, on the 1st of January, 2021, I will be setting off on my own cycling trip around the world trip.
 However, it’s not going to be all about me.

 I’ve decided that I will raise money for charity along the way.
-Some of my chosen charities are:
+My chosen charity is: